 Residence Life

-The mission of Residence Life is to foster and sustain inclusive and accessible residential communities where all students can have meaningful relationships, develop skills for collegiate and life-long success, and engage in the essential work of self discovery.
-With support and mentorship from Junior Advisors and Community Advisors, we aim to empower students to explore the intersection of identity and experience and to engage in meaningful dialogue around community norms and values.
+The primary goal of Residence Life is to foster and sustain inclusive and accessible residential communities where all students can have meaningful relationships, develop skills for collegiate and life-long success, and engage in the essential work of self discovery.
+With support and mentorship from our Residence Life Student Staff, we aim to empower students to explore the intersection of identity and experience and to engage in meaningful dialogue around community norms and values.

 Navigation: Student Leader Roles | Application Timeline | Frequently Asked Questions